Best routes to do the Camino de Santiago by bicycle

-Surely you’ve thought about cycling through the country at some point.
-Hundreds of kilometers between wheel and wheel, the roads in front of you, and the wind caressing your back as you sweat through each kilometer.
-The Camino de Santiago offers you all of this and much more: the wind, the kilometers, and the adrenaline are just some parts of the experience of the Camino by bike.
-The Camino is an endless collection of landscapes to see, stories to share, and routes to travel.
-But what if you haven’t decided yet which route to choose for your adventure?
-Don’t worry, because below we’ll detail some of the best routes of the Camino de Santiago by bike.
+Surely you have thought about traveling across the country by bicycle at some point.
+Hundreds of kilometers between wheel and wheel, the paths ahead of you and the wind caressing your back as you sweat through every kilometer.
+The Camino de Santiago offers you all this and much more: the wind, the kilometers, and the adrenaline are just some parts of the experience of the Camino by bike.
+Indeed, the Camino is an endless array of landscapes to see, stories to share, and routes to traverse.
+But what if you still haven't decided which route to choose for your adventure?
+Don't worry, because below we will detail some of the best routes of the Camino de Santiago by bicycle.

-The Camino Francés is perhaps one of the most well-known Jacobean routes, and therefore one of the most popular among pilgrims traveling by bike or on foot.
-As a result, being the busiest of them all, it also has the most and best infrastructure.
-In recent years, it has been greatly adapted for the “bicigrino,” with considerable improvements to its signage and services specialized for cyclists.
+The French Way is perhaps one of the most well-known Jacobean routes, and therefore, one of the most sought after by pilgrims traveling both by bicycle and on foot.
+As a result, being the most frequented of all, it also has the most and best infrastructures.
+In recent years, it has been greatly adapted for the "bicigrino," significantly improving its signage and services specialized for cyclists.

-The Camino Francés spans a total of 750 kilometers from Roncesvalles to Santiago de Compostela, or 780 km if you choose to start from Saint Jean Pied de Port.
-It’s a route where you’ll find all kinds of landscapes, terrains, and difficulties.
-You’ll descend from the Pyrenees into the heart of Navarra and La Rioja, climb mountain passes, and pedal through endless straight roads under the sun, getting little closer to the characteristic green of the Galician mountains.
+The French Way has a total of 750 kilometers from Roncesvalles to Santiago de Compostela, or 780 km if you decide to start from Saint Jean Pied de Port.
+It is a route where you will find all kinds of landscapes, terrains, and difficulties.
+You will descend from the Pyrenees to fully enter the lands of Navarra and La Rioja; you will climb mountain passes and pedal through endless straights under the sun, gradually approaching the characteristic green of the Galician mountains.

-The Camino Francés doesn’t require being an expert cyclist, making it an ideal route for beginner “bicigrinos”.
-However, remember that the better prepared you are, the more you’ll enjoy and the less you’ll suffer.
+The French Way does not require being an expert cyclist to undertake it, which makes it an ideal route for beginner "bicycle pilgrims".
+However, remember that the better prepared you are, the more you will enjoy and the less you will suffer.

-The Camino Francés from Roncesvalles crosses Spain from East to West
+The French Way from Roncesvalles crosses Spain from East to West

-This route can be done comfortably between 10 and 14 days, depending on your physical condition and the time you have available.
-The stages of the Camino Francés by bike that we suggest are as follows:
+This route can be comfortably completed in 10 to 14 days, depending on your physical condition and the time you have available.
+The stages of the French Way by bicycle that we propose are as follows:

 - Roncesvalles – Pamplona (48 km)